feldera/feldera/docs/sql/datetime.md

 Since DBSP is a *deterministic* query engine, it supports real-time based functions in way which is different from other SQL engines.
 Currently the only such function supported is `NOW`.
-This function returns a TIMESTAMP value.
-Programs that use the `NOW` function need to also declare the following table as the first table in the program:
+This function returns a `TIMESTAMP` value.

+When a program uses the `NOW` function, the following input table is automatically injected by the compiler:

 ```sql
 CREATE TABLE NOW(now TIMESTAMP NOT NULL LATENESS INTERVAL 0 SECONDS);
 ```

-(In the future this table will be automatically synthesized by the compiler, but for now its declaration must exist in the program.)
+All invocations of the `NOW()` function within the program will produce the value that currently exists in this table.

+This table does not currently get populated automatically.
+Instead, the user is responsible for supplying the data to this table.
-The environment has to maintain the invariant that this table always contains a single value.
+The user has to maintain the invariant that this table always contains a single value.
 Moreover, deleting a value and inserting a new one requires the newly inserted value to be larger than the original value.
-All invocations of the `NOW()` function within the program will in fact produce the value that currently exists in this table.
+The user can periodically update the contents of the table with the current physical timestamp.
+Alternatively, they can use this table to evaluate queries over historical data by writing a series of increasing past timestamps to it.

 | Operation     | Description         | Example                        |
 |---------------|---------------------|--------------------------------|